Vincenzo Sommese: Career

 Sommese started his career at Nola of Serie C2.
-He was signed by Torino in November 1994, and made his Serie A debut on 6 April 1996, against Juventus F.C., but Torino fall to Serie B in that summer.
+He was signed by Torino in November 1994, and made his Serie A debut on 6 April 1996, against Juventus FC, but Torino fall to Serie B in that summer.

 After a short return to Serie A in 1999/00 season, Sommese played in Serie B again in summer 2000.

 But in October 2000, he was sold to Vicenza of Serie A in joint ownership bid, but the Serie A career end again after the club fall to Serie B in summer 2001.

 He played half of the Serie B season for Vicenza, before returned to Serie A again for Piacenza on loan in January 2002.

 He returned to Torino in summer 2002, but Sommese once again faced relegation to Serie B as the Turin club finished the last.

 Sommese then joined Serie A newcomer Ancona, but faced his fifth relegation to Serie B.

 Sommese received an offer from Modena, a first "currently" Serie B club at the time he was signed.

 One season later, he joined Mantova of Serie B and played for two seasons, before he was banned from football due to betting.

 In January 2008, after his ban has expired, he was signed by Ascoli of Serie B, and scored a goal in the debut.